Home | DVL Series | DVL-600K Phased

 Key Features

-• High-accuracy bottom tracking: ±0.2% ±1 mm/s, resolution down to 0.05 mm/s.
+• High-accuracy bottom tracking: Reliable up to 80 m altitude with a velocity accuracy of ±0.2% ±1 mm/s, resolution down to 0.05 mm/s.

 • Phased-array beam design: 4-beam system, 2.3° beam width, 30° nominal angle.